 This can also affect tenants if bad upkeep leads to property loss, such as fire damage.
 Say faulty wiring in your building causes a fire.
 Because the landlord did the wiring, their policy won't cover damages to the building.
 You could be sitting in a charred office that your landlord has no way to repair.

-So if a windstorm tears the roof off your building, Landlord Insurance pays to repair the roof, but your Property Insurance covers damages to your business's property.
-If the windstorm causes a leak that destroys your computers and ruins your furniture, your Commercial Property Insurance policy covers these damages.
+If a windstorm tears the roof off your building, landlord insurance pays to repair the roof, but your property insurance covers damages to your business's property.
+If the windstorm causes a leak that destroys your computers and ruins your furniture, your commercial property policy covers these damages.

 Check your rental agreement to see if you have to meet any insurance requirements.